 - Be able to describe the four most useful CIM treatments in psychiatric practice

 - Be given access to excellent resources for further learning about CIM and locating practitioners.

 You can access this dialogues online immediately after registering.
 Our platform is user friendly and easy to navigate.

-Emma Bragdon, PhD, the Director of Integrative Mental Health for You, poses questions to Dr. Massoumi for the first 45 minutes of the first hour webinar and Dr. Massoumi answers.
+Emma Bragdon, PhD, the Executive Director of Integrative Mental Health University, poses questions to Dr. Massoumi for the first 45 minutes of the first hour webinar and Dr. Massoumi answers.
 Dr. Massoumi gives the one hour presentation on her own in the 2nd webinar.
 The last 15 minutes of each webinar is devoted to previous questions from the audience answered by Dr. Massoumi.